dypsilon/frontend-dev-bookmarks/README.md

     + [one-validation](https://github.com/One-com/one-validation) is a collection of regular expressions for general validation purposes.
     + [nextVal](http://jukebox42.github.com/nextVal/) is an easy-to-use, flexible and robust form validation plugin for jQuery.
     + [Fields.js](http://schneiderik.github.com/fields/) creates collections of fields.
 Each field is constantly evaluated for validity, and is accessible through the collection.
-    + [IV.js](http://dadleyy.github.com/IV.js/) was created to provide a intutive way to provide validation filters that are useful in processing user input.
+    + [IV.js](http://dadleyy.github.com/IV.js/) was created to provide an intuitive way to provide validation filters that are useful in processing user input.
     + [Ladda](http://lab.hakim.se/ladda/): A UI concept which merges loading indicators into the action that invoked them.
     + [jQuery Super Labels](http://remy.bach.me.uk/superlabels_demo/)
     + [jQuery Validation Engine](http://www.position-relative.net/creation/formValidator/): jQuery validation engine is a JavaScript plugin aimed at the validation of form fields in the browser